1. Blog

 sick looking dog

-In just one year, the ASPCA Animal Poison Control Center received more than 232,000 calls about pets who ingested toxins ranging from chocolate to plants, to prescription medications.
+In just one year, the ASPCA Animal Poison Control Center received more than 232,000 calls about pets who ingested toxins ranging from chocolate and plants, to prescription medications.
 Such ingestion of unauthorized snacks — also known as dietary indiscretions — are just one of many reasons dogs vomit.

 Dr. Kendra Scheibe, DVM, notes that motion sickness, parasites, eating too fast, viral infections, and chronic health conditions are also common causes of vomiting.